 The vestibular system works with the eyes to maintain a very important reflex called the VOR (Vestibular Ocular Reflex).
 The VOR keeps whatever you are looking at in focus, even when you move your head.
 To better understand this reflex, clasp your hands together and hold your arms out straight.
 Focus on your thumbnail.
 As you move your head left, right, up, or down, notice how your thumbnail stays in focus.
 This is your VOR at work.
 For those with vestibular difficulties, an underdeveloped VOR would mean that nothing in the child’s visual focus would stay in place whenever his or her head moved.

 At birth, the VOR is poorly developed.
-However, if a baby lacks the VOR by 10 months, the child may require vestibular therapy.
+However, if a baby lacks the VOR by 10 months, that is considered abnormal and may require vestibular therapy.

 VEstibular Function: What is VSR?

 Another vestibular function is the VestibuloSpinal Reflex (VSR).
-This function allows for automatic, reflexive responses in your arms and legs to help keep your overall balance.
-First, these responses develop in the arms; when a baby first learns to sit up, they place their arms forward to catch and prevent themselves from falling forward.
+This allows for automatic, reflexive responses in your arms and legs to help keep your overall balance.
+These responses develop in the arms first; when a baby is first learning to sit, they start to place their arms forward to catch and prevent themselves from falling forward.
 This forward reflex is first seen around 6 months of age.
 At about 7 months old, the baby should be able to put his or her arms out to either side to also prevent falling sideways.
-At about 9 months old, the baby should also be able to place hands behind to prevent falling backwards.
+At about 9 months old, the baby should be able to place hands behind to prevent falling backwards.

-Once these responses are developed, the child is very steady in a sitting position.
-As a result, parents are no longer worried about needing support behind their child for protection.
+Once these responses are developed, the child is very steady in a sitting position, and parents are no longer worried about needing support behind their child for protection.

 Next, a child develops similar VSR responses in their legs.
-While learning to walk, toddlers develop balancing techniques such as toe raising (ankle strategy), hip movement, or step taking to prevent falls.
+While learning to walk, toddlers develop balancing techniques such as toe raising (ankle strategy), hip movement, or step taking to adjust their balance and prevent falls.
 Toddlers often experiment with using these balancing techniques as they develop, and these strategies may remain present for longer in children with delayed motor development.

 Vestibular Exercises for Early Intervention with Visual Motor Coordination